KlongdinsorLab/PlakodGames/space_invader/readme.md

 Change 8000 to whatever you want.

+## Deployment

+CI/CD will be setup to Google Firebase hosting.
+Project name [plakod-game[(https://console.firebase.google.com/project/plakod-game/overview)
+There are 2 branches develop and production.
+Develop branch will be deployed on [plakod-development.firebaseapp.com](plakod-development.firebaseapp.com) while Production will be deployed on [plakod.firebaseapp.com](plakod.firebaseapp.com)

 ## Special Thanks
 - [Kenney](www.kenney.nl) for most of the [graphics](https://www.kenney.nl/assets/space-shooter-redux)
 - [Phaser](https://phaser.io/) for the game library